What the tool actually does

 - Working pattern

-- Select the days you actually work or want to count (Mon-Fri preset or custom).
-Working-day math stops the day before departure.
+- Choose the weekdays you truly use for prep (Mon–Fri preset or custom).
+Working-day math stops the day before you leave.

 - Count-this-weekday